 RockyMounts BackStage Swing Away Platform

-If you've caught the travel bug or been drawn into the "van life" scene to pursue endless biking adventures, then you already know or will soon discover the potential challenges of transporting bikes on your travel rig.
+If you've caught the travel bug or been drawn into the "van life" scene to pursue endless biking adventures, then you already know (or will soon discover) the potential challenges of transporting bikes on your travel rig.
 Fortunately, RockyMounts has you in mind, with a well-designed platform hitch rack that can swing out of the way and is made to meet the specific needs of the modern van-dwelling nomad.
 All other hitch-mounted racks that we tested interfere with the use of a van's rear doors, even when tilted down.

-Of course, the Backstage does have an impressive tilt mechanism that is accessed at the rear of the rack, but the show-stopping feature is the arm that articulates out and away from the rear doors, moving both the bikes and the rack clear of the door's range.
+The Backstage does have an impressive tilt mechanism that is accessed at the rear of the rack, but the show-stopping feature is the arm that articulates out and away from the rear doors, moving both the bikes and the rack clear of the door's range.
 The rack itself is quite versatile with a 60 lbs per bike weight limit and wheel cradles that can fit a huge range of bikes and tires up to 5-inches wide.

 We don't believe the Backstage is entirely perfect.
 The tray clearance from the vehicle is somewhat cramped, so bikes with 800mm bars need to be placed in the outside tray, and the rack itself can be cumbersome due to its weight and size.
 Despite its imperfections, we still think this is a great option for those who want or need easier access to the back of their vehicle.
 We also feel it is a good value, as other brands sell pivoting swing-away accessories that can add several hundred dollars to the price of an already expensive rack system.